shrutiujlan/Data-Visualization-Portfolio/final-project-part-one.md

 # Project Structure

 Setup:
-According to the 2024 Global Tastemakers, New York City is the best city in the nation for food and drink.
+According to the 2024 Global Tastemakers [1], New York City is the best city in the nation for food and drink.
 It is a well-liked tourist attraction with a thriving restaurant scene that features cuisines from all over the world.
 As NYC serves millions of visitors and locals each day, maintaining food safety is essential to the general public's health as well as the city's standing as the food capital.

 Conflict:
 Many restaurants find it difficult to continuously maintain food safety regulations, even with stringent inspection procedures in place.
 Violations can range from insignificant breaches to major health risks that could endanger diners.
 The complexity of running a restaurant in a fast-paced metropolitan environment, along with variable degrees of food safety education among workers, contributes to continual difficulty in maintaining high standards across the city.